Frequently Asked Questions

 If you have only one set and one unset property to test,

-you can specify both an if
+you can specify both an if and an unless

 attribute for the target, and they will act as if they